SocietyForArtisticResearch/rc-pandoc-help/01-02-profile.md

 ## Edit Research

 This dialog can be opened by __☰ > edit details__ or clicking the title of the exposition in the workspace editor.
+It allows you to edit metadata, collaborations with other users and the table of contents.

 ![Edit research dialog, showing meta page](images/edit-research.png "edit research dialog")

-* __Meta data__ change the __title__, __date__, __abstract__, __keywords__, __affiliation__ and __external link__ fields for your exposition.
+* __Meta data__ change the:
+  -  __title__ (*)
+  -  __date__ (*)
+  -  __abstract__ (*)
+  -  __keywords__ use this to make your exposition easier to find.
+The RC currently uses an open vocabulary, please take care to not needlessly duplicate terms, the field will automatically suggest existing terms.
+  -  __affiliation__
+  -  __external link__
+  -  __entry page__ the page the exposition starts at

-A __title__ and __abstract__ are obligatory.
+(*) = __title__ and __abstract__ are obligatory.

-__Author Pseudonym__ field allows you to display the exposition under a different name (if the author is just an editor).
-Note that if you want to stay fully anonymous, you can ask your username to be replaced by an ALIAS.
-However due to legal requirements of copyright, you have to request this with support@researchcatalogue.net.
-Also SAR will still need to be able to indentify the author if there is a legal issue within the exposition.
-If one is provided, the author pseudonym will replace the authors names wherever the work is shown on RC (and in the [DOI](https://www.doi.org) deposit, if the exposition is published).
-This can also be used if a group of author(s) wants to appear under a group name.
-The full list of authors will be shown on the metadata page.
+__Author Pseudonym__: by default an exposition always appears under the name of the user(s) that have edited it.
+The __author pseudonym__ field allows you to customize what is displayed as author, for example if you are publishing an exposition as a group (ie "The Beatles", "Monty Python") or when representing somebody or something else.
+If an __author pseudonym__ is provided, the author pseudonym will replace the authors names wherever the work is shown on RC (and in the [DOI](https://www.doi.org) deposit, if the exposition is published).

-At the bottom of the __meta__ tab, one can also set the __entry
-page__: the weave that is the first page that the reader sees.  <br />
+### Being anonymous

+<strong style="color:red">Important: using a pseudonym does not make you fully anonymous</strong>, as the authors and co-authors will still be displayed in the metadata (contributors are not shown).
+The only way to be fully anonymous, is to request an ALIAS for your account as a whole.
+You can request an ALIAS by contacting:
+[support@researchcatalogue.net](mailto:support@researchcatalogue.net).
+In this case, your own name will not be shown anywhere in public pages of the RC, however even with an ALIAS, SAR will still be able to indentify the user that created the exposition if there is copyright infringement or other illegal material.

 * __Table of content__ change the content menu, which the user can use to navigate between pages.
 See [table-of-content](#table-of-content).